pil0706/Map_blog/post_temp/2019-08-22-PositionOfPOIs.md

 # What about Capitals?

-Let me go more details.

-Seems like Google also considered capital cities for the country label positions.
+It seems like Google Maps also considered capital cities together when country lables are plotted.

-For instance, Poland label slightly went down because the Warsaw label can be overlapped with Poland label.

-Same issue comes almost in everywhere in Europe.
-Belarus, Lithuania, Latvia, Spain, Bosnia & Herzegovina, Hungary, Czech, Italy, etc.
+For instance, the centroid of Poland is south-west area of its capital, Warsaw.
+But, Google moved it up of Warsaw so that it does not overlapped as much as it was before.

+If it stays in centroid of the country, and it covers the capital, either one of labels will not be shown.

 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/positionofpois/ne_centroid_z5_eu1.png?raw=true">

-If there are no more space to move the labels (like Belgium & the Nerherlands), Google decided to reduce the font size based on its area.
+Also, I have noticed that if there aren't enough space to move the labels (like Belgium & the Nerherlands), Google decided to reduce the font size based on its area.

 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/positionofpois/ne_centroid_z5_eu2.png?raw=true">

 One funny thing is Belarus is very Big country though the label is smaller than its neighbors

+I see Google cared in label position in every zoom levels.

+This, I guess, is the rule of thumb in POI and Label positioning areas.

+- Zoom Lv 3, where capitals can be shown if there are enough spaces, country labels are more important than the capital labels
+- Zoom Lv 4, it might be nice to show "well-known" capitals such as Paris, London, Berlin, Oslo, Rome, etc.
+- Zoom Lv 5, capitals are better be on even if cartographers adjust the country label's original position.
+- Zoom Lv 6, capitals must be exposed unless city countries like Singapore, Vatican City, Monaco, and so on.
+- from Zoom Lv 7, I don't have to mention.

+Let's go back to the Portugal's example.

+As I mentioned above, the country labels popped, for